Kong/docs.konghq.com/app/_src/gateway/support/index.md

 ## Supported versions

+The following matrix describes the distributions available for each supported version of {{site.ee_product_name}}.
+End of support for these distributions is tied to end of support for Kong version, unless the distribution's end of life date is sooner (denoted with * ).
 Kong supports the following versions:

 {% navtabs %}
   {% navtab 3.2 %}